For your Home

 However, when forest fires are leaving many burned trees in their wake, there are many more weak trees for bark beetles to attack.
 Healthy trees are better equipped to fight off bark beetles by exuding pitch which forces the beetles out.
 Trees take varying amounts of time to die after bark beetle infestation.
 But once trees appear dead, they can no longer be saved, so it is important to watch for early signs of infestation.

 Because bark beetles reside underneath the bark, it can be difficult to control them with insecticides, especially DIY methods.
-Sprays and other chemical treatments are most effective as a preventative measure and not as a treatment solution.
+Sprays and other chemical treatments are most effective as a preventative measure and not as a bark beetle treatment solution.
 Once bark beetles have begun an infestation, it is best to get the professionals involved.
 Full removal of the trees or shrubs may be necessary.

-Check out the tree mortality viewer created by the California Department of Forestry and Fire ProtectionC to locate the most high-risk areas.
+Check out the tree mortality viewer created by the California Department of Forestry and Fire Protection to locate the most high-risk areas.

-Preventing bark beetles entails a great deal of planning.
-Trees should be planted far enough apart that they are not fighting against each other for water, light, and other resources.
+Understanding what attracts bark beetles is crucial to preventing them.
 As previously mentioned, bark beetles do not infest wood without bark, so the most common way they are brought into the home is through firewood, as they are attracted to wood that has been freshly cut.
 Bark beetles can remain in a tree for up to a year after its death, so make sure to check your firewood for the aforementioned signs of a bark beetle infestation.

 If you suspect that you have a bark beetle problem, don’t wait.
 Bark beetles move fast, so you should too.
 Give the experts at Western Exterminator a call or contact us online today.